-LaTanya Sheffield, a former Olympian and American record holder, enters her second year as an assistant coach at Long Beach State.
-She works primarily with the sprinters, hurdlers and relays.
+LaTanya Sheffield, a former Olympian and American record holder, enters her fourth year as an assistant coach at Long Beach State.
+She works with the sprinters, hurdlers and relays.

 As an athlete, Sheffield was an Olympic finalist in the 400m hurdles at the 1988 Games in Seoul, South Korea, and represented the United States at the 1987 World Championships.
 She was also a two-time gold medalist at the Olympic Sports Festival (1987, 1993) and won a bronze medal at the 1987 Pan American Games.

 Sheffield, who established an American record in the 400m hurdles in 1985, also excelled at San Diego State where she was a two-time All-American and 1985 NCAA Champion (400H).
 She was inducted into the SDSU Athletics' Hall of Fame in 1993.

 Prior to her arrival at the Beach, Sheffield was an assistant coach at Canyon del Oro High School and the head coach of the POPS Track Club in Tucson, Ariz.
 She helped lead Canyon del Oro's girls' team to two state championships, while the boys' squad had a pair of state runner-up finishes during her tenure.
 Sheffield also coached the 2012 ESPN High School Gatorade Player of the Year.